FAIR-Chem/fairchem/_sources/autoapi/core/common/relaxation/ml_relaxation/index.rst

 Module Contents
 ---------------

-.. py:function:: ml_relax(batch, model, steps: int, fmax: float, relax_opt, save_full_traj, device: str = 'cuda:0', transform=None, early_stop_batch: bool = False)
+.. py:function:: ml_relax(batch: torch_geometric.data.Batch, model: fairchem.core.trainers.BaseTrainer, steps: int, fmax: float, relax_opt: dict[str] | None = None, relax_cell: bool = False, relax_volume: bool = False, save_full_traj: bool = True, transform: torch.nn.Module | None = None, mask_converged: bool = True)

    Runs ML-based relaxations.

-   :param batch: object
+   :param batch: a data batch object.
-   :param model: object
+   :param model: a trainer object with model.
-   :param steps: int
-                 Max number of steps in the structure relaxation.
+   :param steps: Max number of steps in the structure relaxation.
-   :param fmax: float
-                Structure relaxation terminates when the max force of the system is no bigger than fmax.
+   :param fmax: Structure relaxation terminates when the max force of the system is no bigger than fmax.
-   :param relax_opt: str
-                     Optimizer and corresponding parameters to be used for structure relaxations.
+   :param relax_opt: Optimizer parameters to be used for structure relaxations.
-   :param save_full_traj: bool
+   :param relax_cell: if true will use stress predictions to relax crystallographic cell.
+                      The model given must predict stress
+   :param relax_volume: if true will relax the cell isotropically. the given model must predict stress.
-                          Whether to save out the full ASE trajectory.
+   :param save_full_traj: Whether to save out the full ASE trajectory.
 If False, only save out initial and final frames.
+   :param mask_converged: whether to mask batches where all atoms are below convergence threshold
+   :param cumulative_mask: if true, once system is masked then it remains masked even if new predictions give forces
+                           above threshold, ie. once masked always masked.
+Note if this is used make sure to check convergence with the same fmax always